What is the Fasting Mimicking Diet?

 If you are UK based the tools and tests shown in the Metrics Protocol sheet of the Google Sheets FMD Do-It-Yourself file could be repeated in full.
 If you are based outside of the UK you will need to search for locally available lab tests.

 It is *critical* to use the same tool at the same time and state in order to gain consistent data.
 I would favour consistency over accuracy given the choice so that the *change* can be observed.
-This is the reason I used home body composition scales rather than a more accurate BodPod or DEXA scan.
-My Taotronic scales are low cost and uncomplicated but also terrifically consistent.
+This is the reason I used home body composition scales rather than a more accurate BodPod or a gold standard DEXA scan.
+My RENPHO model scales are low cost and uncomplicated but also terrifically consistent.
+If you do value accuracy periodic DEXA scans could compliment daily monitoring.

 Taking blood glucose and ketone samples using finger-prick tests is very quick and simple.
 I recommend combining a little practice at the same time as establishing your pre-FMD norms.